bjsi/bjsi/README.md

 # About Me

 My name is James.
-Most of the projects I work on are related to free learning, spaced repetition systems and incremental reading.
-I recently started working at RemNote.
+I am an AI engineer from Oxford building AI projects with LLMs.
+I work full time doing AI engineering at RemNote and I do freelance work on the side.